eamador1/blog-app/README.md

 - [📝 License](#license)

-**Blog App** In this project, I use migration files to build my schema.
+**Blog App** In this project, I set up the models.
+I have tables for Users, Posts, Comments, and Likes, which means I need a model for each one

 ## 🛠 Built With <a name="built-with"></a>